Melindatian/MEPS-data-analysis/README.md

 * Download the R and Data package from Github

-### Executing program
+### Instructions

-*  The data.
-R file is used for the loaded example dataset
+*  The data.R file is used for the loaded example dataset.
-*  Run helper.
-R
+*  Run helper.R .
-*  Run survey_matching.R if you need propensity scores matching
+*  Run survey_matching.R if you need propensity scores matching.
-*  The IF_ct.R file provides RR estimation using the contingency table method
+*  The IF_ct.R file provides RR estimation using the contingency table method.
 *  The IF_model.R file provides RR estimation using parametric models.
 There are three choices: logistic regression, log-binomial regression, and probit regression.
 The default model is the logistic regression.
 ```
 #example
 library(survey)
+library(dplyr)
 library(surveyRR)
 data("mepsRR")
 options(survey.lonely.psu="adjust")